 Question: Why are some companies against reclassifying workers as employees?

-A: Most companies challenging AB5 want to avoid the cost of paying for employment benefits because it can potentially add 30% to their labor costs.
+A: Most companies challenging AB5 want to avoid the cost of paying for employee benefits because it can potentially add 30% to their labor costs.

 Question: How is Uber and Lyft Responding to AB5?